blockchain-group/DIRECTGO/README.md

 ## Using Scripts

-Four scripts in the folder [Scripts/TOMS](https://github.com/blockchain-group/DIRECTGO/tree/main/Scripts/TOMS) can be used to reproduce results presented in the manuscript: ["DIRECTGO: A new DIRECT-type MATLAB toolbox for derivative-free global optimization"]([ https://doi.org/10.48550/arXiv.2107.02205](https://doi.org/10.48550/arXiv.2107.02205)).
+Four scripts in the folder [Scripts/TOMS](https://github.com/blockchain-group/DIRECTGO/tree/main/Scripts/TOMS) can be used to reproduce results presented in the manuscript: [DIRECTGO: A new DIRECT-type MATLAB toolbox for derivative-free global optimization](https://doi.org/10.48550/arXiv.2107.02205), which are given in [Results/TOMS](https://github.com/blockchain-group/DIRECTGO/tree/main/Results/TOMS) folder.
 The scripts automatically download the required version of **DIRECTGOLib** for experiments.

 - `SolveBoxProblems.m` - can be used to repeat experiments for box-constrained problems presented in TABLE 3 and 4;
 - `SolveGeneralProblems.m` - can be used to repeat experiments for box-constrained problems presented in TABLE 5;